AMP-SCZ/eeg-qc-dash/README.md

 ```

 Afterward, while it is just `./app.py` for Flask, uWSGI has a bit of intricate method for launching the app.
-It can be done in two way.
+It can be done in two ways.

 ### 1. Launch uwsgi-nginx in http protocol